GoldbergData/joshuagoldberg-website/content/post/seattle-rain/index.md

 </table>
 </div>

 There were a few missing values in this data set.
 These have to be removed or imputed for modeling.
-Since the amount of missing data is small, we will remove the data.
+Since the amount of missing data is small, the data was removed.

 <div>
 <style scoped>